oscerd/puppet-tomcat-module/README.md

 *  __War Versioned__: This variable defines if a the deploying war is versioned or not.
 Possible values _yes_ or _no_ (default is _no_)
 *  __War Version__: The version of the deploying war.
 This variable will be ignored if war versioned value is _no_
 *  __Deploy Path__: The location where the war must be placed (default is `/webapps/`)
+*  __Context__: The context of the package we are deploying.
+If _deploy path_ is different from `/webapps/` then the context will be considered, otherwise it will be skipped.
 *  __Family__: Possible values of Apache Tomcat version _6_, _7_, _8_
 *  __Update Version__: The update version of Apache Tomcat
 *  __Install Directory__: The directory where the Apache Tomcat is installed (default is `/opt/`)